MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 ### Tier 0 - Administrative forest

-Role suitable for accounts in the bastion environment might include:
+Roles suitable for accounts in the bastion environment might include:

 - Emergency access to the administrative forest
 - "Red Card" admins: users who are administrators of the administrative forest